-- TIP: To quickly return to the computer Start screen from an open app or the Windows desktop, press the Windows key I on your keyboard.
+- TIP: To quickly return to the computer Start screen from an open app or the Windows desktop, press the Windows key again on your keyboard.
 Pressing the Windows key again will return you to the previous screen. - Connect to the Internet-Set up your wired or wireless network so that you can connect to the Internet.
 For more information, see Network connections on page 20. - Update your antivirus software-Protect your computer from damage caused by viruses.
 The software is preinstalled on the computer.
-For more information, see Using antivirus software on page 48. - Get to know your computer-Learn about your computer features.
-See Components on page 4 and Screen navigation on page 24 for additional information. - Find installed software-Access a list of the software preinstalled on the computer:
+For more information, see Using antivirus software on page 50. - Get to know your computer-Learn about your computer features.
+See Components on page 4 and Navigating the screen on page 27 for additional information. - Find installed software-Access a list of the software preinstalled on the computer: